-According to the Carver County Sherrif’s Office, “First responders attempted to provide lifesaving CPR, but were unable to revive the victim.
-He was pronounced deceased at 10:07 a.m., We are investigating the circumstances of his death.”
+According to the Carver County Sherrif’s Office, “First responders attempted to provide lifesaving C.P.R. but were unable to revive the victim.
+He was pronounced deceased at 10:07 a.m., and We are investigating the circumstances of his death.”
 He was 57.

-While the shock of his unexpected passing continues to vibrate throughout the world, below a few thoughts from Josh Chancey, with words that tonight so many of us are sadly without:
+While the shock of his unexpected passing continues to vibrate throughout the world, below a few thoughts from Josh Chancey, with words that tonight so many of us are sad without:

-I remember being in downtown New Haven the night that Michael Jackson died, and walking down the street hearing a different MJ song coming from every bar.
+I remember being in downtown New Haven the night that Michael Jackson died and walking down the street, hearing a different M.J. song coming from every bar.
 This one’s blaring “Beat It,” the corner place is playing “Billy Jean,” the classy wine joint is playing “Man In The Mirror.”
 The cars going past were playing “Human Nature” and “P.Y.T.”
-It felt like one of the few moments I’ve experienced in the 21st century – outside of maybe 9/11 – where seemingly everyone was united by a common feeling.
+It felt like one of the few moments I’ve experienced in the 21st century – outside of maybe 9/11 – where seemingly everyone was united by a familiar feeling.